Scroll Down for Things to Do!

 Things To Do In Opunake

 Opunake is a favoured seaside destination being home to one of Taranaki's best surf beaches.
 The small coastal town features stunning views of the coastline and the iconic mountain.
 The famous Surf Highway 45 runs straight through this quirky coastal town where there are great surfing and fishing opportunities all year round!
-Whether you're a su...
+Whether you're a surfe...
 Show More

 Tourist Information About Opunake